bytebl33d/bytebl33d.github.io/_posts/2024-03-28-proxmox-homelab-part3.md

 ![vulnerability-setup-9](../assets/images/homelab/vuln-setup-9.png)

+If you want to allow users to access the file share as a `Guest` user, then open `Local Security Policy` as an Administrator on the computer you want to allow guest access.
+Next go to `Local Policies > Security Options > Accounts: Guest account status` and switch it to Enabled.
+By doing this users can authenticate as the Guest user with a blank password.

 ### Domain Share
 Login as a domain administrator to one of the domain joined hosts.
 Go to `Local Security Policy > Local Policies > Security Options`.
 Set the option `Accounts: Guest account status` to `Enabled`.
 Also enable `Network access: Let Everyone permissions apply to anonymous users `.